17 Great Careers in Demand: Prepare Yourself for a Fabulous Future

 Now may be an ideal time for you to learn the trade so that you can work with sprinkler systems and piping systems that carry all kinds of substances, including chemicals, fuel, steam, and water.
 Your responsibilities could include laying out, fabricating, assembling, maintaining, troubleshooting, and repairing a variety of systems.

-- Highest-demand provinces and territories—Moderate demand in Nova Scotia, and Ontario
+- Highest-demand provinces and territories—Fair demand in Nova Scotia, Ontario, New Brunswick, Manitoba, and BC

-- Highest-paying provinces and territories—Saskatchewan, Alberta, and Newfoundland and Labrador
+- Highest-paying provinces and territories—Saskatchewan, Alberta, and Manitoba

 - Typical entry-level education— Completion of vocational training or an apprenticeship program; trade certification may also be required